Skip to main content

 Studio Dashboard's manual preset in schema tab

-The dashed tab refers to the types of schemas you can work on.
 Note that selecting one type at this point doesn’t prevent you in any case from including other types of schemas in your work later.
 The option Empty allows you to build a schema from scratch.
+Let's select Image Preset as an example!

 Studio Dashboard's preset of schema blocks